 Best Weekend Gateway from Bangalore for Two Day Trip

 The picturesque town of Coorg (also known as Kodagu) is rated as one of the top hill stations of India.
-Located at 276 kms from Bangalore, the place offers a popular weekend getaway due to its pristine atmosphere.
+Located at 276 km from Bangalore, the place offers a popular weekend getaway due to its pristine atmosphere.
 Coorg has a number of pretty hills.
-The lush green forests makes coorg top in the list for the best place for 2 day trip near bangalore.
+The lush green forests make Coorg top in the list of the best place for 2 day trip near Bangalore.

-The town of Coorg is blessed with natural beauty and is home to many lakes, streams and foggy mountains.
-On the banks of Talakaveri, there is beautiful temple of Lord Brahma.
-This is one of the only two temples dedicated to Lord Brahma in the entire Southeast Asia.
+The town of Coorg is blessed with natural beauty and is home to many lakes, streams, and foggy mountains.
+On the banks of Talakaveri, there is a beautiful temple of Lord Brahma.
+This is one of the only two temples dedicated to Lord Brahma in entire Southeast Asia.

 To have a detailed glance, here is a – Coorg Expedition from Bangalore Travelogue

-The Nagarhole National Park in Coorg has a plenty of diverse flora and fauna.
-The flora of the jungle includes timbers like Indian Mahogany, Teak and sandalwood and spices of cardamom and black pepper.
-Coorg offers a wide variety of birds in addition to Asian elephant, tiger, leopard and several species of deer.
-The town has become a popular tourist destination of the state.
-It attracts many visitors for weekend stays in hotels in resorts across all price range.
+The Nagarhole National Park in Coorg has plenty of diverse flora and fauna.
+The flora of the jungle includes timbers like Indian Mahogany, Teak and sandalwood, and spices of cardamom and black pepper.
+Coorg offers a wide variety of birds in addition to Asian elephants, tigers, leopards, and several species of deer.
+The town has become a popular tourist destination in the state.
+It attracts many visitors for weekend stays in hotels in resorts across all price ranges.

 - Distance from Bengaluru Railway Station:- 241 KMs

-The town of Chikmagalur is located 280 kms from the Bangalore city.
-It is considered as the birthplace of coffee in India.
+The town of Chikmagalur has located 280 km from Bangalore city.
+It is considered the birthplace of coffee in India.
 The scenic town is situated on the foothills of the Mullayanagiri range.
-It has become a favorite destination of tourists due to favorable climate and vast estates of coffee.
+It has become a favorite destination of tourists due to its favorable climate and vast estates of coffee.

-Chikmagalur has emerged as one of the wonderful places to visit near bangalore with many tourist spots.
-From pilgrimage sites to coffee plantation, from wildlife tourism to adventure sports; it has something to offer for everyone.
-This makes Chikmagalur one of the best place for 2 days trip from bangalore.
+Chikmagalur has emerged as one of the wonderful places to visit near Bangalore with many tourist spots.
+From pilgrimage sites to coffee plantations, from wildlife tourism to adventure sports; it has something to offer for everyone.
+This makes Chikmagalur one of the best places for 2 day trip from Bangalore.
 The town offers solitude and serene environment and beautiful mountains carpeted by green forests.
-Accommodation options are available across all price range from budget hotels to luxurious resorts to suit the pocket requirements.
-Climate of the town is pleasant throughout the year; best time to visit is after monsoon from September to March.
+Accommodation options are available across all price ranges from budget hotels to luxurious resorts to suit the pocket requirements.
+The climate of the town is pleasant throughout the year; the best time to visit is after the monsoon from September to March.

 - Distance from Bengaluru Railway Station:- 241 KMs

-- Things to Do:- Hirekolale Lake, Baba Budangiri, Bhadra Wildlife Sanctuary, Manikyadhara Falls are some of the important tourist places to visit near bangalore in Chikmagalur.
+- Things to Do:- Hirekolale Lake, Baba Budangiri, Bhadra Wildlife Sanctuary, and Manikyadhara Falls are some of the important tourist places to visit near Bangalore in Chikmagalur.

-Wayanad is a rural district in Kerala and is located at a distance of roughly 280 kms from Bangalore.
-Green paradise of Wayanad is nestled among the mountains of Western Ghats and is full of plantation and forest life.
+Wayanad is a rural district in Kerala and is located at a distance of roughly 280 km from Bangalore.
+The green paradise of Wayanad is nestled among the mountains of Western Ghats and is full of plantation and forest life.

-Vast stretches of mist-laden hills, valley’s green meadows, white water springs, blue water lakes and wild forests reflect natural beauty.
-Wayanad is surely one of the best place for 2 day trip near bangalore.
+Vast stretches of mist-laden hills, the valley’s green meadows, white water springs, blue water lakes and wild forests reflect natural beauty.
+Wayanad is surely one of the best places for a 2 day trip near Bangalore.
 The region is said to be inhabited by about fifty-strong tribes for almost 3000 years.